I tell you, woman!

 Women open their heart to the grindmill…

-This project carries forward the work by Guy Poitevin and Hema Rairkar, who collected, analysed and classified songs of peasant women in Maharashtra for more than twenty years.
-Work will consist of completing translations, finalising texts/annotations and indexing the database exposing this unique cultural heritage to the public.
+This project carries forward the work by Guy Poitevin and Hema Rairkar, who collected, analysed and classified songs of peasant women in Maharashtra since 1987.
+Work consists of completing translations, finalising texts/annotations and indexing sound recordings exposing this unique cultural heritage to the public.

 Singing at the grindmill before sunrise used to be a distinct time, the one of a collective feminine act of speech.
 Self-expression did not stand as an utterance for one’s own sake, private benefit or solitary satisfaction.
 It was aimed at establishing an interpersonal relation, a binding between subjects.

 The dynamics of communication which appeared yesterday in the bouncing of arguments and topics during singing at the grindmill can be traced ahead in contemporary situations.
 The motivations of women to express their vision of life, and the underlying patterns of communication, appear the same in different times and contexts, some of which may be codified by customs (festivals, wedding…) and others utterly casual: interaction with visitors, village leaders, social workers etc. A recurrent motto is to “come together and speak out,” whether this occurs in confidential exchange or family rituals as was the case mainly yesterday, or in present day democratic conducts or social-cultural intervention such as street drama.